 However, pleading guilty may actually be more favourable in the Court as it typically showcases remorse for your actions.
 As a result, the Court may award individuals with a reduced sentence or a potentially less serious charge.
 With the help of an experience traffic lawyer, the matter may even be dealt with by the means of a section 10.
 If this occurs, the matter will not be recorded and therefore you will not receive a criminal conviction or incur any penalties.
 You may, however, be subject to conditions set by the Court which may require to you participate in behavioural programs, such as the Traffic Offenders Program.
 If you do not adhere to such conditions, you will find yourself reappearing before the Court, whereby the privilege could be revoked and you will be liable to punishment accordingly.

 At Benjamin Leonardo – The Defenders, we are some of the best traffic lawyers in Sydney who are proud to hold a 90% success rate on all traffic infringement cases that we have represented.
 If you or someone you know is facing charges of Police pursuits it is advised to seek legal representation immediately.

-Call our traffic lawyers now to schedule a FREE first consultation where we can provide tailored advice in relation to your specific matter.
+Call our traffic lawyers now to schedule a consultation where we can provide tailored advice in relation to your specific matter.

 One method of fighting the charge of police pursuits is to plead not guilty.
 In order for the Police to prosecute you of this offence, they have to prove beyond a reasonable doubt that t you did commit the crime as per section 51B Crimes Amendment 2010.
 If this cannot be proven beyond a reasonable doubt, you will not be convicted of the offence.
 In fact, if it is not possible to prove beyond a reasonable doubt that you did commit the offence, it is possible that the charges could be dropped without there even being any further proceedings.